0116 4300 272

 In this case both parties were trying to deny ownership of a collapsed retaining wall.
 Our boundary dispute surveyors were easily able to resolve the question of ownership by reference to the title deeds.
 The owners of both properties abutting the boundary wall then blamed the other for its substantial and expensive collapse.
 As the boundary wall remains unrepaired and unstable it is likely that the property on the lower side of the wall is not mortgagable knocking many thousands of pounds off its value.
 Our surveyors were able to demonstrate with a few trial pits constructed against the wall that the movement of the wall had occurred entirely above ground level on the lower side of the wall.
 This confirmed that the wall had collapsed because it had been unable to cope with the weight bearing against it rather than because the foundations had rotated due to supposedly leaking drains on the adjacent property as the owner of the walls structural engineer had tried to claim.

-Structural Surveyors Report on a leaning gable end at Leicester
+Surveyors Report on a leaning house wall at Leicester

 This roof was recovered at a cost of £12,000.
-The work was probably largely unnecessary.
+Our surveyors considered the work was largely unnecessary.
 Most of the work will have to be redone.

-Surveyors CPR 35 compliant Defects Report for Leicester County Court Proceedings
+Surveyors CPR 35 compliant defects report on bathroom tiling for Leicester County Court Proceedings

 Here's what £700.00 of bathroom tiling looks like.
 This was the worst tiling job that our Leicster RICS Expert Witness Surveyors had ever seen!
 There was nothing good that could be said about it.
 All will have to be scrapped.
 Failure on such jobs are invariable caued by failure to think for a few minutes before starting work and failure to use simple tools such as a tape measure, square, level plumb line or spacers.
 If engaging any contractor start to worry at early stage if they rush into the job and do not make frequent use of the simple tools mentioned above.
 A good building or construction job always starts with good planning which almost always involves ten minutes with the tape measure!